arnim/p4nreana-tutorials/advanced/example4/readme.md

   files:
     - results/ProbaDensity_MinimumCoreMass.png
 ```
-- The input file is the jupyter notebook.For the iteration here, we are only using 100 times, because it is for the demonstration.
-You can change according to your requirement for more accuracy.
+- The input file is the jupyter notebook. we are only iterating it for 100 times to make the execution faster and demonstrate the functionality.
+You can vary it accordingly as per your accuracy  requirement.

 - By defining the three parameters which is used by papermill,ie.the input and output notebooks and the path of the output plot.
 - The environment includes papermill and other astronomy libraries, and the commands make the results directory and call papermill.
 In this call, the `-p` flag is used to pass parameters to the notebook (check the differences between the input and output).
 - `-k python3` argument is to explicitly set the kernel to Python 3 when running the Jupyter Notebook using the papermill tool.
 This ensures that the notebook code is executed in a Python 3 environment, and any dependencies or libraries specified for Python 3 are used during the execution.